It occurs to me that I regularly refer to my “script” – without ever having detailed what it does! I’ll fix that now.

 Firstly let me state that this was built for our own purpose and is neither guaranteed to work nor supported.
 You should have a clean Debian (or Ubuntu or Raspbian) installation with perhaps 8GB of SD – though this lot won’t actually add much and on a Raspberry Pi if you get rid of WolfRam (one of the menu options) you’ll save more than you lose!
 That and LibreOffice take up a massive amount of space and if you’re an experimenter I’m assuming you’re not likely to need either.
 8GB of SD typically leaves LOADS of space for files and future additions.

 If this script is to work you should create a user “pi” when setting up the board – clearly a Raspberry Pi will have this already.
 Copy the script – call it, say, script.sh, into the pi directory and make sure it has execute rights.
 You should be logged in as user pi to do this.
 Then run the script – could take half an hour or twice that long – depends on the board.
 You will be asked simple questions about passwords etc.

 And that is it – the script if it runs correctly (will likely show up some WARNINGS on the way – ignore – and NPM ERRORS which aren’t errors) will at the end suggest a reboot – do the reboot – and you should be up and running.
 Don’t attempt this if you’re not familiar with running scripts and have absolutely no related experience.
 It is simple, it should run, but I don’t provide a support workshop other than people asking questions in here which I or another reader may respond to.

 Always happy to listen to TESTED changes to the script with a view to incorporating more useful features.
-Right now I’m about to install on a BananaPi M2+ and next week we’ll be trying out the Orange Pi Zero (alongside a review of that board).
+We’ve already tested on a BananaPi M2+ and Orange Pi Zero (alongside a review of the latter).
 See the later article on this subject here.